snapscale/snapscale.explorer.middleware/README.md

 ## License

-SnapScale is released under the open source [MIT](./LICENSE) license and is offered “AS IS” without warranty of any kind, express or implied.
+SnapScale Explorer is released under the Apache 2.0 license and is offered “AS IS” without warranty of any kind, express or implied.
 Any security provided by the SnapScale software depends in part on how it is used, configured, and deployed.
 SnapScale is built upon many third-party libraries such as WABT (Apache License) and WAVM (BSD 3-clause) which are also provided “AS IS” without warranty of any kind.
-Without limiting the generality of the foregoing, Block.one makes no representation or guarantee that SnapScale or any third-party libraries will perform as intended or will be free of errors, bugs or faulty code.
-Both may fail in large or small ways that could completely or partially limit functionality or compromise computer systems.
-If you use or implement SnapScale, you do so at your own risk.
-In no event will Block.one be liable to any party for any damages whatsoever, even if it had been advised of the possibility of damage.

 ## Important